Get Offer

 When the COVID-19 government stimulus provided help, such as mortgage forbearance and higher unemployment benefits, the number of distressed properties declined, as well.

-In August 2020, Realtor.com notes that, nationally, home inventory decreased 36.4 percent year-over-year.
+In August 2020, Realtor.com noted that, nationally, home inventory decreased 36.4 percent year-over-year.
 In larger markets, that decline was even more significant (over 38 percent) with the number of newly listed properties dropping by 11.8 percent.

 Home Prices on the Rise